 - Select the options and accessories on your RV

 - NADA will then show you the average values for your camper.
 You will see several columns — Suggested List Price is what your camper would’ve sold for in the year it was manufactured whereas Low Retail and Average Retail are the current NADA book values for your camper

-- Once you’ve calculated your NADA blue book value, navigate to RV Trader, Facebook Marketplace, and other similar sites to see the current sale prices for campers like yours
+- Once you’ve calculated your NADA camper value, navigate to RV Trader, Facebook Marketplace, and other similar sites to see the current sale prices for campers like yours

 - Remember that, as with KBB values, the condition of your RV plays a significant role in its resale value.
 Much like a car, the number of miles, maintenance records you’ve kept, etc. will drive your RV’s value up or down

 How will a dealer figure out the trade-in value of my RV?